 There are 31 days in March.

-XP users will get security updates next Tuesday, 11 March 2014, as they have for the last ten years or so.
+XP users will get security updates on Tuesday, 11 March 2014, as they have for just over ten years.

 They’ll get scheduled security updates again on 08 April 2014.

 And then that’s it.